magdalenarussell/microhomology/README.md

 #### Test
 At this stage, if some things need to be verified in vitro, make a concrete plan of what needs to be verified and contact relevant teams for collaboration.
-%MR Do we want to discuss how we will first explore the relationship between MH and trims/inserts and then explore how MH may influence gene usage?
-%MR Or are you thinking it would be better to incorporate gene usage into the model from the start?
 Train the model on equal amounts of each V/D/J pairing to make it not learn any V/D/J gene usage bias and how it performs